biblicabeebli/scraps/README.md

 Update: my use-case turned into a comprehensive dropdown menu off of a list of 2-tuples.
 I've added a function to flatten the structure for this use case, and a ledgible version of the generated data structure for easy reference.

+Update again: It was brought to my attention that my original code provided deprecated timezones via pytz.
+It is slightly non-trivial exclude those, so I've updated the script.

 ```
 from collections import defaultdict